cerebral-legacy/cerebral-scheme-parser/README.md

 # cerebral-scheme-parser
-The scheme parser for operators
+The scheme parser for operators in Cerebral 1.x

+In Cerebral 2 the new tagged template operators are used, which don't need the scheme parser anymore.

 ```js
 import schemeParser from 'cerebral-scheme-parser'